rlacher/sort-benchmark-cli/README.md

 More information to come.

+## Environment

+This project was built and tested with the following environment:

+- *Operating System:* Ubuntu 24.04.1 LTS
+- *Java:* OpenJDK 21.0.6
+- *Gradle:* 8.13

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.